Maksattologonov/NomadsTravel/README.md

 - Python 3.8 or higher
 - Pandas library

-You need to activate env and install requirements via using pip:
+You need to activate env and via using pip:

 ```bash
 python3 -m venv venv